Who’s That Voice in Your Head? Understanding Your Inner Critic

 Josef (Yossi) Rozio is a registered counsellor, licensed NLP practitioner, and founder of *Mindful Reactions*, offering counselling across the Central Coast, Newcastle, and online throughout Australia.

 Josef is passionate about guiding clients through personal transformation—blending modern psychology with mindfulness, philosophy, and practical insight.
-Whether in one-on-one sessions or group settings, he creates a grounded space for people to explore meaning, reframe limiting beliefs, and build inner resilience.
+Whether in one-on-one sessions or group settings, he creates a grounded environment for people to explore meaning, reframe limiting beliefs, and build inner resilience.

 Comments